blro-ep/ITCNE23-SEM-I/monitoring/README.md

 The know-how gained in the course of the project regarding IaC and jinja-template has contributed to the automation of the solution and has led to constant optimization.
 The IP address in the conig files could be updated using cloud-init.
 By updating the IP address, it became possible to automate the addition of the Grafana DataSource and the dashboards.

 The DataSource is automated via Grafana API.
 A curl post is sent in cloud-init, which transfers the configuration in the form of a json file.
 The dashboards are imported using Grafana Provision, which resulted in an adaptation of Podman-Compose.
 I invested a lot of time here until I understood the concept and set the volumes of the Grafana container correctly.
 A major advantage is that Dashboard can be added automatically during operation (save the json file in the correct directory).

+Outsourcing the targets (ec2 / blackbox) from the prometheus.yml was a good decision.
+This means that targets can be added/removed during operation and are automatically loaded into the config.

 The credentials for sending emails from Alertmanger presented a major challenge.
 I didn't want to put this information in the public github repo.
 A solution was found with the AWS Secret Manager (Roles / Policies).
 This has been successfully tested and documented.